Trail of Cthulhu: Gameplay

 The game uses the Gumshoe System, developed by Robin Laws of Pelgrane Press and previously used in The Esoterrorists (2006) and Fear Itself (2007).

 In this system, investigation skills do not require a die roll; the Investigator simply announces that they will use a skill they possess for a certain purpose, and the Keeper tells the player what clue they have learned.
 For example, an Investigator can announce they will use their Medicine skill to perform an autopsy, and the Keeper tells the doctor that the victim died of poison.
 If a player feels there is still more to be learned, they can spend Skill points to see if there are additional secondary clues at the scene.
 For example, the doctor who performed the autopsy spends Skill points and learns that the poison is a rare neurotoxin only recently discovered by an expedition to the Amazon jungle led by Professor Roscoe T. Abernathy of Arkham University.

 The game is largely based on a narrative approach, with dialogue between Investigators and the Keeper determining how the story unfolds.

 Situations requiring physical actions, which includes combat, are resolved by rolling dice against target numbers or opposed rolls.

 Trail of Cthulhu provides guidelines for adapting Chaosium's large catalogue of Call of Cthulhu adventures to the Gumshoe System.

 Publication history

 Call of Cthulhu, the popular horror roleplaying game based on the writings of H.P.
 Lovecraft, was published by Chaosium in 1981.
 In the first decade of the 21st century, Kenneth Hite designed a Cthulhu Mythos game using the Gumshoe System.
 The result was Trail of Cthulhu, which was published by Pelgrane Press in 2008 "by arrangement with Chaosium."

 Pelgrane Press followed up with a large number of scenarios, adventures and supplements.

+In September 2023, Pelgrane Press announced Hite and Gareth Ryder-Hanrahan would collaborate on a second edition.